-How Repair Providers Are Evaluated in This Directory
+How Repair Providers Are Evaluated in This Network

-Provider evaluation is the mechanism that separates a structured repair directory from an unverified listing aggregator.
+Provider evaluation is the mechanism that separates a structured repair provider network from an unverified provider aggregator.
 This page explains the criteria, process, and decision logic used to assess whether a repair contractor qualifies for inclusion, what tier placement reflects about a provider's standing, and where the boundaries of evaluation authority begin and end.
-Understanding how providers are assessed helps consumers and facility managers interpret directory listings accurately and make informed sourcing decisions.
+Understanding how providers are assessed helps consumers and facility managers interpret provider network providers accurately and make informed sourcing decisions.

 Definition and scope

-Evaluation, in the context of this directory, refers to the structured review process applied to repair service providers before and after their inclusion in the national listings.
+Evaluation, in the context of this provider network, refers to the structured review process applied to repair service providers before and after their inclusion in the national providers.
 It is not a certification process, a licensing body function, or a consumer protection guarantee — it is a qualification framework that applies documented criteria to publicly verifiable information about a contractor's credentials, service coverage, and operational standing.

 The scope of evaluation covers providers operating across the trade categories documented in ACE Repair Authority Service Categories, spanning residential, commercial, and light-industrial repair disciplines.
-Geographic scope is national, consistent with the parameters described in National Repair Service Directory Scope.
-Evaluation does not extend to subcontractors employed by listed providers, nor does it cover one-time or project-based vendors who fall outside standard trade definitions.
+Geographic scope is national, consistent with the parameters described in National Repair Service Network Scope.
+Evaluation does not extend to subcontractors employed by verified providers, nor does it cover one-time or project-based vendors who fall outside standard trade definitions.

 How it works